PISTON PUMPS FOR ANY LIQUID

 Non-Polluting Power: Apollo Family of Scotch-Yoke Pumps

-Developed for tough landfill and remediation/recovery sites, Blackhawk Technology's Apollo solar and electric piston pumps have emerged as versatile components in condensate-sump applications including renewable energy and pipeline.
+Developed for tough landfill and remediation/recovery sites, Blackhawk Technology's zero-emission Apollo solar piston pumps are emerging as versatile components in condensate-sump applications including renewable energy and pipeline.

 Reliable, non-polluting and affordable, Apollo's above-grade driver has few moving parts and requires less maintenance.